d-w-s-h/0.3-MP-Camera/terms/terms.md

 8.2  Licensor takes no accountability or responsibility for any damages caused due to a breach of duties according to Section 2 of this License Agreement.
 To avoid data loss, You are required to make use of backup functions of the Licensed Application to the extent allowed by applicable third-party terms and conditions of use.
 You are aware that in case of alterations or manipulations of the Licensed Application, You will not have access to the Licensed Application.

+8.3 The Licensor is not liable for any intellectual property infringements arising from user-generated content.
+Users agree to indemnify and hold the application harmless from any claims, damages, or expenses resulting from their uploaded content.

 #### 9. WARRANTY